h-joo/life-in-germany/Upon_Arrival.md

 For students you can be ensured by some private health insurance which are really cheap, but they have less coverages and the process of getting your money back is sometimes a pain.
 I would suggest rather not get into cheap private health insurances if you can offord the public ones.

-People who earn lots of money I heard leave the public insurance for several reasons, sometimes there are doctors who has much less waiting time for the bit expensive private insurances, but since the amount of money you pay for public health insurance is proportional to your salary, you might actually pay less for these private health insurances.
+For the public health insurances, you pay proportional to your salary with a cap.
+Once you reach this cap you are elegible to switch to private insurances, and sometimes doctors have much shorter waiting times for people who have private insruaces and thus is the reason to leave the public one.
 I've never tried leaving the public health inusrance so I am not the best one to talk about this topic, so if you need to decided in between private or public I think you should be researching for yourself, but if you're just a regular software engineer don't think much about it and get a public one.
 I heard from many tech people choose TK, there are several options for public insurances (AOK, Bamer, TK, ...)

 ## Getting a residence permit ℹ️